NHOrus/srwq-compilation/disc-2/episode-05.md

 "Insufficient."

-"Fuck...you..."
+"Fuck... you..."
 You try to right the R-Blade and stop it sinking, grabbing your arm before it sinks to the bottom.
 Without the underwater OS kicking in, you probably wouldn't have been able to.

 "Your Significance has been overestimated.
 Explain your ability to interface with the Next Level, and you will be permitted to function normally."